 "In execution of the authority given by the Legislature measures have been taken for engaging some artists from abroad to aid in the establishment of our mint.
 Others have been employed at home.
 Provision has been made of the requisite buildings, and these are now putting into proper condition for the purposes of the establishment.
 There has also been a small beginning in the coinage of half dimes, the want of small coins in circulation calling the first attention to them."

-About 400 examples survive, mostly in low grade.
+About 400 examples survive, mostly in low grade, as these were spent by Jefferson during the Summer of 1792.
+Being a 5-cent coin in an era when the half-real was valued at 6 cents, these were spent rather than saved.
 Slightly over 100 examples are certified by PCGS and NGC.
 A few spectacular examples survive, these being gifts to the President, Director of the Mint and other dignitaries who showed interest.
 The examples that were spent circulated extensively.
 As many as 90% of the surviving issue are struck on planchets that have roller marks.
 These lines, which look like adjustment marks, are from the crude rolling out of the silver bars.
 The present example is one of the few examples missing these marks.
 This issue is also normally found with one die off-center.
 The present example is an exception as well.

-The present example ranks as the 20th finest known example.
 The present piece is a beautiful wholesome example which shows only light circulation wear.
 A light violet tone enhances the surfaces.
 A few light hairlines are present.
 A few light scratches are visible - from the A in HALF to N in UNITED and from the eagle's tail to the I in AMERICA.
 A few old stains are also visible.
 Altogether an attractive example for the grade.
-The last appearance was in Kagin's 3/17:1143 where it garnered $138,000.
-Earlier it was in Superior 2/06:21 where it realized $126,500.